AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/developing/basics/osgi-configurations.md

 ---
 title: Como usar configurações OSGi no AEM as a Cloud Service?
-description: Explore como definir e implantar a configuração OSGi no AEM as a Cloud Service.
+description: Saiba como definir e implantar a configuração OSGi no AEM as a Cloud Service.
 role: Developer
 level: Beginner
 type: Tutorial